junxit/us-congress-bills-110/metadata.md

 - 2007-03-23 — Introduced in House
 - 2007-03-23 — Introduced in House
 - 2007-03-23 — Referred to the House Committee on Armed Services.
+- 2007-04-03 — Referred to the Subcommittee on Military Personnel.
+- 2008-04-08 — Considered under suspension of the rules. (consideration: CR H2020-2022)
+- 2008-04-08 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+265.
+- 2008-04-08 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-04-08 — Ms. Bordallo moved to suspend the rules and agree to the resolution, as amended.
+- 2008-04-08 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote. (text: CR H2020)
+- 2008-04-08 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote.(text: CR H2020)